 Teaching and Speaking

-I teach several Biblical Studies units at the University of Sydney and Macquarie University.
+I teach several Biblical Studies units at the University of Sydney and Hebrew at Macquarie University.
 My primary teaching interests are in the following areas, although I am open to opportunities to explore other related fields:

 When is a prophet not a prophet?